 Psychotherapy is helpful for working with the brain to:

 - understand the past experiences and negative thinking patterns that lead to depression and anxiety.

 - use strategies to re-wire those neurons and change your thinking to more positive thoughts.

-- use different types of self care and relaxation strategies to soothe the anxiety and emotional pain.
+- use different types of self-care and relaxation strategies to soothe anxiety and emotional pain.